Sage-Bionetworks/synapsemonitor/CONTRIBUTING.md

 We welcome all contributions!
 Please head to [issues](https://github.com/Sage-Bionetworks/synapsemonitor/issues) to either file any bugs/feature requests or find a task you want to assist with.
 Make sure to assign yourself the task if you decide to work on it.

 ## Coding Style

-We use `flake8` and the settings are described in [setup.cfg](setup.cfg).
-The code in this package is also automatically formatted by `black` except for the tests.
+This package uses `flake8` - it's settings are described in [setup.cfg](setup.cfg).
+The code in this package is also automatically formatted by `black` for consistency except for the code in the test directory.

 ## The Development Life Cycle